-In fact, the species is so pervasive that it is considered an offence to “plant or otherwise cause [Japanese Knotweed] to grow in the wild” under section 14(2) of the Wildlife and Countryside Act 1981.
+In fact, the species is so pervasive that it is actually an offence to “plant or otherwise cause [Japanese Knotweed] to grow in the wild” under section 14(2) of the Wildlife and Countryside Act 1981.
 When trying to get rid of the plant, contaminated soil and plant rhizomes (roots) are classed as “controlled waste”, under part 2 of the Environmental Protection Act 1990.

-Which homes are affected?
+Which homes can be affected?

 Is it really that bad?

 The speed and resilience with which this plant grows is known to cause damage to structures, particularly where weak points are already present.
 Tarmac, paving, building foundations and retaining walls can all succumb to knotweed in very little time if the plant is left unchecked.
 That said, detailed surveys have concluded that Japanese Knotweed isn’t actually any more destructive than other plants that are left to grow rampantly.